tenstorrent/riescue/README.md

 ### 1. RiescueD - Directed Test Framework
-A powerful Python library for writing directed tests in assembly with features like:
+A powerful Python library for writing directed tests in assembly with features such as:
 - OS code simulation
 - Random address generation
 - Memory management